Part of the Check Into Cash chain · locations

 Cons

-• Payday loan APRs and fees are substantially higher than traditional banking alternatives
+• Payday loan APRs and fees are higher in listed context than traditional banking alternatives

 • Requires active checking account for loan approval, excluding unbanked consumers